NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 may create a cloud help desk ticket to remove it.
 Only Parallel Works Cloud administrator can remove this storage.

-.. rubric:: How do I find my project’s object storage [aka bucket or block storage] and access keys from Parallel Works?
+**How do I find my project’s object storage [aka bucket or block storage] and access keys from Parallel Works?**
-  :name: how-do-i-find-my-projects-object-storage-aka-bucket-or-block-storage-and-access-keys-from-parallel-worksedit

 From the login page, click on the IDE icon located at the top right of the page, you will see file manager with